In this section

 Bullying can take place anywhere—including at school or in the workplace.
 Bullying doesn’t include reasonable management action undertaken in a reasonable way by your employer.

-If the bullying includes discrimination (eg your age, race, religion, disability) and it’s covered by discrimination law, you can make a complaint to the ADCQ (for Queensland matters) or the AHRC (for Commonwealth matters).
+If the bullying includes discrimination (eg your age, race, religion, disability) and it’s covered by discrimination law, you can make a complaint to the QHRC (for Queensland matters) or the AHRC (for Commonwealth matters).

 Even if the bullying isn’t unlawful, it may still be against workplace or education policy.
 Get legal advice.